Ousso11/ADAFlix/index.md

 </p>

 <p>
 Moving to the actor ratio plot, the trend becomes clearer.
 About 60.3% of the low revenue outliers have between 0 and 25% of top actors in their casting, and 32.8% have between 25% and 50%.
-Only 7% feature more than 50% top actors.
+Only 7% of the outliers have more than 50% of top actors among their cast.
 This indicates a direct correlation between having fewer top actors and lower movie revenues.
 </p>

 <p>